traumverloren/haute-codeture/haute-codeture.md

 ![inline](mqtt-pubsub-diagram.png)

-^Publish Subscribe Architecture
+^ Publish Subscribe Architecture

-^clients and a broker.
+^ clients and a broker.

-^Clients connect to the broker, which then mediates communication between the devices.
+^ Clients connect to the broker, which then mediates communication between the devices.

-^When a device connects it can subscribe to topics.
+^ When a device connects it can subscribe to topics.

-^Then, when another client publishes a message on a subscribed topic, the broker forwards the message to any client that has subscribed to it.
+^ Then, when another client publishes a message on a subscribed topic, the broker forwards the message to any client that has subscribed to it.

-^Publisher and subscriber do not need to know each other
+^ Publisher and subscriber do not need to know each other

-^Publisher and subscriber do not need to run at the same time.
+^ Publisher and subscriber do not need to run at the same time.

-^Operations on both components are not halted during publish or receiving
+^ Operations on both components are not halted during publish or receiving

 ---